Lee H. Alexander

 While at the University of Michigan, Lee appeared in: As You Like It (Duke Senior) by William Shakespeare, Sonnets, Soliloquies & Soul (Narrator/Ensemble) by Michael McElroy, The Pirates of Penzance (Pirate) by Arthur Sullivan with a libretto by W.S.
 Gilbert, The Exonerated (Robert) by Jessica Blank and Erik Jensen, Passing Strange (Reverend Jones) by Stew & Heidi Rodewald, The Last Days of Judas Iscariot (Pontius Pilate) by Stephen Adly Guirgis, and Crowns (Reverend Ike) by Regina Taylor.

-Regional Theatre: Lee co-starred in At The Table by Michael Perlman (Nicholas).
+Regional Theatre: Lee co-starred in At The Table by Michael Perlman (Nicholas)

 Lululemon Athletica Collegiate campaign